Last updated on December 14th, 2018

 What is Not Covered under Class 35?

-You can only register an intellectual property relating to a service as a class 35 trademark.
-If your company produces software to help manage businesses, payroll, and the like, you may need a class 9 or 42 trademark instead.
+You can only register an intellectual property relating to a service as a Class 35 trademark.

 The same applies for companies who produce brand-specific clothing or other consumer goods.
 The fact that you produce your product on demand is not sufficient to place it in the “service” category.